As you approach the end of your career, it’s important to understand retirement tax strategies. Here are five things to keep an eye on.

 In your post-working years, an important retirement tax strategy is to track and deduct medical expenses.
 When you’re older, medical expenses can really add up.
 At age 65, if your medical expenses exceed 7.5% of adjusted gross income, you can claim deductions, Greene-Lewis says.

-You can generally begin withdrawing from retirement accounts as of age 59 1/2, but at age 70 1/2 distributions become mandatory.
+You can generally begin withdrawing from retirement accounts as of age 59 1/2, but as of January 1, 2020, when you turn 72 distributions become mandatory (If you turned 70 1/2 before 2020 you will also have to take RMDs.
+Read more about RMD changes due to the 2019 SECURE Act here).
 Retirees who saved diligently in tax-deferred accounts such as Individual Retirement Accounts (IRAs), 401(k)s, and 403(b)s must start to take a required minimum distribution (RMD).
 The penalty for failing to take that RMD is steep: 50% of the amount that should have been withdrawn, Greene-Lewis says.
 Further, as you age, the RMDs grow.
 One potential retirement tax strategy is to use a qualified charitable distribution, she says.
 You can exclude up to $100,000 in income from your RMD if the money is sent directly from your IRA to the charity.

 But the limit is based on your actual RMD.
 So if your RMD is only $45,000, that’s the maximum you can exclude from your income.
 If your RMD is $45,000 and you contributed $100,000 to a charity, $45,000 may be excluded from your income.
 The remaining $55,000 would have to be included in your income but then may be taken as a deduction on your taxes.